cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles - attributes.md

 layout: default
 grand_parent: Best practices
 parent: Using role-based access control
-title: RBAC with groups and attributes
+title: Attribute-based conditions
 nav_order: 2
 has_children: false
 ---

-# Approach 1b - Role management using groups and attribute-based conditions
+# Adding attribute-based conditions

-The approach described in Approach 1a requires the creation of a new user group in your IdP and a new policy to be created and attached to each group of resources.
-In the previous example, the resource groups reflect countries, `Approver-France`, `Approver-Germany`, `Approver-UK`, and so on.
+[The approach described in the previous section](best-practices/bp-implementing-roles.xml) requires the creation of a new user group in your identity provier (IdP) and a new policy to be created for each group of resources.
+In the previous examples, the resource groups reflect countries, `Approver-France`, `Approver-Germany`, `Approver-UK`, and so on.
 There is a finite number of countries, and they don’t change very often.
-The company might expand into five new countries per year, and so creating new user groups in the IdP and new policies to support this expansion shouldn’t represent a significant overhead.
+The company might expand into five new countries per year, and so creating new user groups in the IdP and new policies to support this expansion might not represent a significant overhead.

 However, consider instead a scenario where the resource groups represent projects instead of countries.
 Each time a project is kicked off one or more approvers must be assigned to review and approve timesheets for that project.
 A large global company might be starting and stopping hundreds of projects a year.
 With the previous approach, for every project that is kicked off a new user group representing the approver role for that project’s timesheets needs to be created in the IdP: `Approverproject03344`, `Approver-project03345`, `Approver-project03346`, and so on.
 This could bloat the IdP with thousands of roles.